Wednesday, June 15, 2016

 Electric and Magnetic Field Demonstration Box

-I'm a member of a maker club in Olympia, WA called OlyMEGA.
+I've been active in several maker clubs around Olympia, WA.
 Sometimes we get invited to display things at science fairs, maker faires, etc. It is always a mad scramble as our members may or may not have a project far along enough to display, yet not installed somewhere permanently yet.

 I've been saying for a while that we need to have some things on hand just for those events.
 When we got asked to do some teaching displays related to magnets for a local children's museum for their adults only event called Love and Magnets, I decided it was time to put my money where my mouth is.